Back to Top

 Q: What measures can cat sitters take to protect the cats under their care?

-A: Cat sitters should prioritize taking precautions to prevent the transmission of feline diseases.
+A: It is recommended that cat sitters prioritize taking precautions to prevent the transmission of feline diseases.
 This includes thoroughly washing and disinfecting hands, and wearing disposable gloves while handling cats.
 These precautions are essential for activities such as cleaning, bathing, snuggling, feeding, watering, changing bedding and litter boxes, and administering medications.
 This practice should be consistent both within a common group of cats and when moving between different cat populations, such as from one household to another.

 Can Humans Contract Communicable Diseases from Cats?